PeterShershov/mini-type/README.md

 ## mini-type

-A mini utility for soft type validation
+A mini utility for type validation

 ## Usage